nucleic/enaml/docs/source/get_started/index.rst

         become tedious for all but the simplest of cases.
 Enaml sheds the status quo and provides a flexible layout system which uses symbolic constraints.
 This section covers the basics of constraints layout.

-    * - :doc:`widgets`

-        This sections provides a brief overview about the structure of an Enaml widget and how it communicates with a rendering backend.
-A high level understanding of the widget structure is useful for building a mental model of the application data and event flow.